MileHacker Logo

 Brooks (Nearest Town) Character:

 • A typical small Canadian prairie town.
-Works as the main service hub for the region.
+Functions as the main service hub for the region.

-• Grocery stores, restaurants, fueling stations, and medical available services.
+• Grocery stores, restaurants, gas stations, and medical services that are available.

 • Practical, community-focused ambiance.
-Approximately 48 kilometers (30 miles) from the park entrance.
+Approximately 48 kilometers (30 miles) from the entry to the park.

 • About 45-60 minutes drive each way between Brooks and the park.